How To Grow Dombeya Seminole – The Florida Hydrangea

 Since they are most commonly grown in South Florida and Southern California, you likely will not run into this issue.

-If you are growing them in a colder climate, you will need to get frost protection to help your plant.
+If you are growing them in a colder climate, you must get frost protection to help your plant.

 Frost protection involves constructing a wire framework around the plant.
 Then, you insulate it with 10”-12” inches of shredded leaves.

 Even the warmest places can become chilly at times.
-During an unexpected frost, you can cover your Dombeya Seminole with heavy paper, cloth, or burlap to protect the buds.
-Plastic can damage plant tissue, so try not to use it for winter protection.
+You can cover your Dombeya Seminole during an unexpected frost with heavy paper, cloth, or burlap to protect the buds.
+Plastic can damage plant tissue, so avoid using it for winter protection.

 Soil Quality